 Mike’s education before dog training was in computer science and he often likes to think of behavior issues in dogs as bugs in a software program.
 There is always a solution, you just have to be patient enough to find it!

 Our first dog Artemis struggled with fear and anxiety from the day we brought her home.
 Feeling overwhelmed, we dove into learning about dog behavior and how to help her.
 Along the way, we fell in love with dogs for who they are naturally and became passionate about training.

 We decided to start volunteering our skills at shelters and rescues to help dogs like Artemis.
 Once we realized we were pretty good at training, we sought out formal education and certification.
 It was around that time that Artemis passed from an aggressive, rare cancer at only 5 years old.

 Losing her so soon was devastating.
 We felt like we spent so much of her short life learning how to help her and wished we could have done so faster.
 Knowing that other dog guardians may be struggling too, we decided to share our knowledge and skills by opening The Confident Hound.

 We love giving people the training tools needed to help their pup be their best self.
 But our favorite part of this job is remembering Artemis every time we see our dog-human teams making happy memories together.

-Our mission is to build confidence in dogs and their guardians so you can both worry less and enjoy life more.
+Our mission is to build confidence in your dog and yourself so you can both worry less and enjoy life more.

-For both people and dogs, CONFIDENCE happens when you know what to expect, how to achieve your goal, and believe your efforts will be rewarded.
+For both people and dogs, confidence happens when you know what to expect, have the skills to achieve your goal, and believe your efforts will be successful.
 This is why we don’t just train dogs – we teach people how to reach their dog training goals.
 When you both embark on the learning journey together, your bond strengthens and you learn how to confidently tackle problems as a team.
-We achieve this through positive reinforcement training methods that are free of force, fear, pain, intimidation, and coercion.
-We choose this method because it is ethical, effective, efficient, and works for every dog.